innovationOUtside/tm129-robotics2020/content/06_Robot_Lab/Section_00_03.md

 The *Show test data* check box will show you the data used to test the output of the network.
 This is data that the network does not see whilst it is being trained.

 <!-- #region activity=true -->
-## Activity — A Harder Example - XOR
+## Activity — a harder example —  xor

 The initial example, we could separate the two clusters with a single line, implemented by a single neuron.